Spyro 2: Ripto's Rage!

 - The level "Breeze Harbor" was renamed "Breeze Harbour" to fit the spelling of the word in British English.

-- The track which plays during the final fight against Ripto lacks the opera-styled vocals in the background.
+- The track that plays during the final fight against Ripto lacks the opera-styled vocals in the background.